ivancuric/system-fonts-userstyle/README.md

 # Use system fonts everywhere

-Uses the system font stack and enables ligatures on Twitter, Hacker News, Facebook, Reddit, Inoreader and Messenger.com.

-Also replaces the horrible Courier New font in `code` and `pre` blocks.
+Uses the system font stack and enables ligatures on all sites.
+Also removes the horrible Courier New font.

-Feel free to add your own.

 ![reddit](https://userstyles.org/style_screenshots/139930_after.png)